whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170302-jonathan-kidd-m1.markdown

 #### Notes

 *   Areas for future focus include bolstering tests (especially edge cases) and further breaking apart large methods and classes.
 Much of this solidified for me in the last 2 weeks of the module.
 *   Functional expectations scores were less than satisfactory for the second and third project.
-I believe this has to do with two issues: time management and wanting to fully demonstrate my abilities in other categories.
+I believe this has to do with two issues: time management and wanting to fully demonstrate my abilities in other assessment categories.
 I have taken steps to improve by time management issues by front-loading my work, which will allow me to get further in the projects, while still producing good quality work.

 ## C: Group Projects